josher19/node-github3/README.md

-# JavaScript GitHub API for node.js
+# JavaScript GitHub API for Node.JS

-A node.js module, which provides an object oriented wrapper for the GitHub v3 API.
+A Node.JS module, which provides an object oriented wrapper for the GitHub v3 API.

 ## Installation

-  Install with the node package manager [npm](http://npmjs.org/):
+  Install with the Node.JS package manager [npm](http://npmjs.org/):

       $ npm install github3